connorswitala/Chemistry-Solver/README.md

 print_properties(gas);
 ```

 This function will display every thermodynamic quantity you may need in `mix gas`.
-The quantities that are printed in this function are denoted in the structure definition in 'thermoObjs.h'
+The quantities that are printed in this function are denoted in the structure definition [here](./libraries/includes/thermoObjs.h).

 ## Sample Code